 We expect that international students are here to learn about and participate in the American medical educational system.
 We do understand that you may also be seeking letters of recommendation to facilitate your efforts at pursuing Graduate Medical Education (residency training programs) later.
 The faculty are under no obligation to provide a letter of recommendation, and you must not assume that you will automatically get one.
-It is important to understand that in order for a faculty member to write a meaningful letter of recommendation.
+It is important to understand that in order for a faculty member to write a meaningful letter of recommendation he/she must have spent enough time working with you to have a basis for that recommendation.
 Often a one month clinical rotation does not provide enough access for that.
 Moreover, it is strongly urged that an international clinical elective student NOT interfere with other medical students' participation in order to spend more time with the faculty to "improve" their chance of getting a letter of recommendation.